terrabrasilis/prodes-release-tasks/pg-to-raster-file/README.md

 If you need to change these values, edit the "export_tables_to_file_config.sh" file inside the "pg-to-raster-file/" directory on repository root.

+#### About pixel size

+Calculating the value of pixel size.

+At the equator:
+---
+The conversion is approximately 30 meters/111,111 meters/degree ~approx 0.00027 degrees.

+At higher latitudes:
+---
+You can use the formula 30/(111111 * cos(latitude)) to find a more accurate conversion.

+For example, at a latitude of 45 degrees, a 30-meter pixel would be approximately 30/(111111 * cos(45°)) ~approx 0.00038 degrees.

 ### Container configuration

 The exportation task need a directory to use as a docker volume where output data is written.